How Social Media Copywriting Should Vary Across Channels

 - Length: Although Twitter doubled its character limit to 280 a few years ago, optimal engagement still trends toward the short and sweet.
 Tweets that are between 71 and 100 characters including spaces get retweeted more often than those outside that range.
 Keep in mind a few Twitter copy nuances: An emoji counts as two characters, for instance, and URLs count as 23.

 - Hashtags: Always include at least one hashtag — but no more than three — that users might search to find content like yours.
 Be specific: #DataVisualization makes sense for a post about infographics, while #Data is too broad.
 If you’re unsure what to choose, search the hashtag you’re considering on Twitter and see what comes up.
 That way, you’ll see if your post will appear in the right sphere.

 - The Twitter Pro: No one’s social media copywriting is as trendy and culturally in-touch as Wendy’s is on Twitter.

-When it comes to the most popular social media channels for B2B marketers, LinkedIn is second only to Facebook.
+When it comes to the most popular social media channels for B2B marketers, LinkedIn is king.
 It’s a powerful resource for B2B lead generation (and has become increasingly effective in the B2C marketing arena), which makes crafting LinkedIn copy an important task.

 - Content: LinkedIn is a career-focused network, so write as though you’re speaking to a professional or an executive (because you are).
 Don’t write about yourself: Write about your audience, their pain points, and what they stand to gain by engaging with your post.